(2-minute read)

 Genesis 22:13-14, Jasher 23:70-75, Jubilees 18:12-13

-And Abraham sprinkled some of the blood of the ram upon the altar, and he exclaimed and said, “This is in the place of my son, and may this be considered this day as the blood of my son before the Lord.”
+Abraham sprinkled some of the ram’s blood on the altar and said, “This is in place of my son; may it be accepted this day before the Lord as if it were the blood of my son.”

-And Abraham finished the whole of the service by the altar, and the service was accepted before the Lord, and was accounted as if it had been Isaac; and the Lord blessed Abraham and his seed on that day.
+Abraham completed the entire service at the altar, and it was accepted by the Lord as if Isaac had been offered.
+And the Lord blessed Abraham and his descendants that day.

 The angel of YHWH blesses Abraham